Is Avocado Mattress Non-Toxic?

 What certifications should I look for in an organic mattress?

-GOTS (Global Organic Textile Standard) and GOLS (Global Organic Latex Standard) are the gold standards.
+GOTS and GOLS are the gold standards.
 GREENGUARD Gold is also worth looking for.
-Be skeptical of self-reported claims without third-party certification logos.
+Be skeptical of any brand leaning hard on clean-sounding language without third-party certification logos and standards behind it.

-I'm just a regular person who went down one too many rabbit holes about what's actually in our everyday products.
-Spoiler: it's a lot.
-Clean AF Life exists because nobody should have to spend hours Googling ingredient lists just to buy a frying pan.
-I do the digging so you don't have to — and if it doesn't meet my Clean AF standards, it doesn't make the list.
+Just a regular person who went down one too many rabbit holes about what’s actually in everyday products.
+Spoiler: it’s a lot.
+I do the digging so you don’t have to — and if it doesn’t meet my Clean AF standards, it doesn’t make the list.
 Period.